yesodweb/yesodweb.com-content/blog/2015/02/brittle-haskell-toolchain.md

 reported](https://github.com/lpsmith/bytestring-builder/issues/1) an issue a year ago where- when using a new version of the Cabal library- bytestring-builder does *not* in fact provide it's compatibility modules.
-This leads us to our second really annoying issue: this known bug existed for almost a year without resolution, and since it only occurs in unusual circumstances, was not detected by any of our automated tooling.
+This leads us to our second issue: this known bug existed for almost a year without resolution, and since it only occurs in unusual circumstances, was not detected by any of our automated tooling.